nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description

 The `unmark` command marks a specific done task as undone for a particular student.
-Since all the fields are compulsory during the execution of the `unmark` command, the user's input is being parsed in `AddressBookParser`.
+During the execution of the `unmark` command, the user's input is being parsed in `AddressBookParser`.
 After which, a new `UnmarkCommand` object will be created, and is executed by the `LogicManager`.

 #### Implementation
 1. Upon receiving the user input, the `LogicManager` starts to parse the given input text using `AddressBookParser#parseCommand()`.